-This Management's Discussion and Analysis ("MD&A") provides a discussion and analysis of the financial condition and results of the operations of Emerita Resources Corp. (individually or collectively with its subsidiaries, as applicable, "Emerita" or the "Company"), to enable a reader to assess material changes in the financial condition and results of operations as at and for the three and nine months ended June 30, 2016 and 2015.
-The MD&A should be read in conjunction with the unaudited condensed interim consolidated financial statements as at and for the periods ended June 30, 2016 and 2015.
+This Management's Discussion and Analysis ("MD&A") provides a discussion and analysis of the financial condition and results of the operations of Emerita Resources Corp. (individually or collectively with its subsidiaries, as applicable, "Emerita" or the "Company"), to enable a reader to assess material changes in the financial condition and results of operations as at and for the years ended September 30, 2016 and 2015.
+The MD&A should be read in conjunction with the audited consolidated financial statements as at and for the years ended September 30, 2016 and 2015.
+All amounts included in the MD&A are expressed in Canadian dollars, unless otherwise specified.

-The Company's condensed interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as published by the International Accounting Standards Board.
-Please refer to Note 2 of the annual audited consolidated financial statements as at and for the year ended September 30, 2015 for disclosure of the Company's significant accounting policies.
+The Company's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as published by the International Accounting Standards Board.
+Please refer to Note 2 of the annual audited consolidated financial statements as at and for the years ended September 30, 2016 and 2015 for disclosure of the Company's significant accounting policies.